zaidothePotato/Meme-inator/README.md

 # Meme-inator
 a bot we need to work so we pass our coding class

-The key character is going to be "!"
+The prefix is going to be "!"
 The goal of this bot is to make it send memes by doing "!meme" and it will send a random meme in the database